nbbj-digital/Microsoft-AIHackathon-Bellevue-Mar25/04-AI Chatbot/04-challenge.md

 2. **Combine** multiple CSVs into one local CSV (or manage them individually).
 3. **Use** `create_csv_agent` in Python to ask structured queries in plain English.
 4. **Achieve** more complex or SQL-like queries without memorizing syntax.
 ---
-# 📖 Solution to Challenge 04: Setting Up LLMs for a Chatbot and its Dependencies

-## 🔹 Objective
-In this challenge, you will:

----

 ## 🚀 Generic TIPS: